Medicare NJ: A Complete Guide

 If you want more coverage than what Original Medicare provides, you’ll want to add either a Medicare Advantage plan or a Medicare Supplement plan – you can’t have both.
 There are six main types of Medicare Advantage plans in NJ, and ten main types of Medigap plans.

-Medigap Plans NJ
+Medicare Supplement Plans NJ

-Medigap Plans in New Jersey can be slightly different based on the carrier you choose, but generally are as follows:
+Medicare supplement Plans in New Jersey can be slightly different based on the carrier you choose, but generally are as follows:

 Medicare Advantage Plans in NJ

 There are six major types of Medicare Advantage plans in NJ: